What is Soft Tissue Therapy? aka Massage

 STT treatments can vary in intensity.
 Between the patient and therapist, the appropriate intensity can be found.
-This means patients who prefer a deeper tissue treatment can be catered for, as well as patients who need and respond better to lighter techniques.
+This means both patients who prefer a deeper tissue treatment and those who need and respond better to lighter techniques can be catered for..

-This ensures a complete understanding of a patient’s health and needs is obtained.
-This ensures the treatment is suitable for the patient’s needs but also helps guide the treatment and ensure clear intent.
+This ensures a complete understanding of a patient’s health and needs.
+This ensures the treatment suits the patient’s needs and helps guide the treatment, and ensures clear intent.